- 1 medium white onion (300 g), diced

 - 3 cups vegetable broth

-- 1 cup canned coconut milk (see notes)
+- 1 cup canned coconut milk, shake well if fresh can (see notes)

 - good pinch of black pepper, or to taste